Is there such a thing as an EASY homemade bagel recipe?

 Easy Homemade Parmesan Bagels

-- 3 1/2 cups organic whole milk greek yogurt (one 30-ounce container) or sour cream works too!
+- 3 1/2 cups organic whole milk yogurt (one 30-ounce container) or sour cream works too!

 - To brush on the top: 2 eggs, beaten with a fork, best from pastured hens

 - Toppings: garlic powder, sea salt, sesame seeds, or Liz recommended this yummy topping but she said it's only $2 at Trader Joe's.

 Preheat oven to 375*.

 I used my Bosch mixer for this recipe because it's so fast, but you can follow the instructions at the recipe this is adapted from if you want to do it by hand, just don't use her ingredient suggestions -- she uses non-fat yogurt!!!
 And note that I quadrupled her recipe, knowing how much my family would devour these.

 Mix flour, baking powder, salt, and cheese together.
 Add yogurt and mix/knead until combined.
 The dough will be unlike other bread dough you've worked with, it's sort of sticky and clumpy.

 Get more flour on your hands or some soft butter so the dough doesn't stick (it still will a little, but it's okay) then pull out a handful of dough between a golf ball and a baseball size and roll into a ball.
 Flatten just a bit and poke a hole in the middle before setting onto the cookie sheet.
 Feel free to make yours a little fatter (a little bigger than baseball size?), but you'll obviously get less bagels out of each batch than I did.
 If it starts sticking to your hands, just get more butter or flour on them.